inSileco/inSilecoMisc/README.md

 ## Documentation

-On top of the [tour vignette](http://insileco.github.io/inSilecoMisc/articles/overview.html), you may be interested in the following post on our blog [inSileco](https://insileco.github.io/)
+On top of the [tour vignette](http://insileco.github.io/inSilecoMisc/articles/overview.html), you may be interested in the following posts on our blog [inSileco](https://insileco.github.io/) :

 1. https://insileco.github.io/2019/02/03/creating-empty-data-frames-with-dftemplate-and-dftemplatematch/